hputnam/Acclim_Dynamics/Results-package.md

 ## Sample Sizes

-We had a time-limited first day of sampling in the field, resulting in the following sample sizes:
+We were not able to complete all of Day 1 sampling in the field because we originally included instantaneous calcification in our response variables.
+After Day 1 we cut out this variable, but this means the following groups have decreased sample sizes for Day 1:

 | Species     	| Timepoint 	| Treatment 	| Sample Size 	|
 |-------------	|-----------	|-----------	|-------------	|